grosgrain/SpearMint/README.md

 ### Password Recovery

-User will be direct to password recovery page by clicking "Forget your password?" on login page.
+User will be directed to password recovery page by clicking "Forget your password?" on login page.

 A email that include the user's password would be sent to user's registered email address.